Petersham Nurseries Cafe, Richmond, Surrey

-Walk along the Thames path from Richmond and you’ll soon find Petersham Nurseries.
-Hidden away in a beautiful spot across a meadow, it’s a special place to visit for garden inspiration and good food.
-Since Gael and Francesco Boglione transformed the space in 2004, it has gained a large following among London’s Foodie Gardeners keen to temporarily escape to another world.
-Try and visit during the week if you can, when it’s quieter.
+Walk along the Thames path from Richmond and you’ll soon find it.
+Hidden away in a beautiful spot across a meadow, it’s a special place to visit.

-Petersham Nurseries Cafe is a rustic and utterly charming restaurant.
-Tables are worn and wobbly, there are no tablecloths, glasses are mismatched and there are earthen floors.
-Staying true to its owners’ roots, it serves lunches with an Italian accent.
-Dishes are seasonally-inspired with a menu that changes daily.
+Dishes are seasonally-inspired with the menu changing daily.
 Some of the freshest ingredients including the herby salads leaves, edible flowers and vegetables, come from the kitchen garden at their neighbouring home, Petersham House.
-Prices are on the high side though, so it’s one to save for a special occasion and due to its popularity, you’ll need to book in advance.
+Prices are on the high side though with main dishes generally priced from £25, so it’s one to book when you feel like splashing out a bit.

 Special Events and Tastings at Petersham Nurseries

-- Parking is very limited so take the train to Richmond and enjoy a 15 minute riverside walk along the scenic Thames path
+- Parking at Petersham Nurseries is very limited (and a little tricky), so take the train or tube to Richmond and enjoy a 15-minute riverside walk along the scenic Thames path

-- Walk along the river towards Kew and experience Kew on a Plate at Kew Royal Botanic Gardens
+- Walk along the river towards Kew and stop for afternoon tea at Kew Gardens

 - Visit nearby Eel Pie Island, home to an artists’ colony.
 The studios have regular open days